writeson/the-well-grounded-python-developer/README.md

 This repository contains the example code that accompanies the book.
 The code is organized under an `examples` root file.
 Each chapter has its own directory, and all of the examples for that chapter (if it has any) have one of two styles:

 * Python file named XX.py if the entire example is in a single file
-* XX as a directory name if the example code consists of multiple files in that directory
+* CH_XX as a directory name if the example code consists of multiple files in that directory

 ## General Installation